2022 University of California academic workers' strike: Strike

 Workers began striking on November 14 as negotiations continue.
 The UC has asked for a third-party mediator, while the union stated it wants to continue bargaining instead of switching to mediation.

 On November 29, a tentative agreement was reached for the about 12,000 postdoctoral and academic researchers in UAW 5810.
 The agreement includes a 20-23% increase in salary, four more weeks of paid parental and family leave, childcare subsidies, longer appointments, stronger bullying protections and transportation benefits.
 Those workers would remain on strike in solidarity, but once the contract was ratified by rank-and-file members, they would be obligated not to do so.
 The contract was then ratified on December 9, with an overwhelming 89.4% approval from postdoctoral scholars and 79.5% approval from academic researchers.

 During a sit in on December 5 at the UC Office of the President in Sacramento, 17 workers were cited for trespassing.
 Similarly, on December 7, ten academic workers from UC Los Angeles (UCLA) were arrested at a UC regent's office on trespassing charges.

 On December 9, the UC and the remaining bargaining units reached an agreement to involve a private mediator in order to move negotiations forward.
 Before then, the UC and UAW had held over 60 bargaining sessions, with the UC having made seven formal requests for mediation.
 Sacramento mayor Darrell Steinberg served as the mediator.

 On December 13, 14 protesters were arrested for sitting in during a UC Board of Regents meeting and refusing orders from the UC Police Department to disperse.

-On December 16, the 36,000 academic student workers and graduate teaching assistants in SRU-UAW and UAW 2865 reached a tentative agreement with the university.
-Steinberg negotiated the deal at Sacramento City Hall Under the agreement, the workers would experience an increase in minimum pay from $23,250 to $34,000 for nine months of part-time work, which would provide the lowest-paid workers an 80% pay boost until May 31, 2025.
+On December 16, the 36,000 graduate student researchers and teaching assistants in SRU-UAW and UAW 2865 reached a tentative agreement with the university.
+Steinberg negotiated the deal at Sacramento City Hall.
+Under the agreement, the workers would experience an increase in minimum pay from $23,250 to $34,000 for nine months of part-time work, which would provide the lowest-paid workers an 80% pay boost until May 31, 2025.
 At UC Berkeley, UC San Francisco (UCSF), and UCLA, the minimum pay would increase to $36,500.
 The agreement would also provide enhanced child care reimbursements, healthcare for dependents, and supplemental tuition for up to three years for eligible international student employees The agreement was left to the rank-and-file members for ratification, after which the strike would officially end.

-On December 23, the agreement between UAW 2865 and the university was ratified by a vote of 11,386 to 7,097, and the agreement between SRU-UAW and the university was ratified by a vote of 10,057 to 4,640.
-The strike ended with the ratification of these contracts.
+On December 23, the agreement between UAW 2865 and the university was ratified by 62% (a vote of 11,386 to 7,097), and the agreement between SRU-UAW and the university was ratified by 68% (a vote of 10,057 to 4,640).
+The 2022 ratification vote had a historically high turnout for graduate student workers, with over 92% of approximately 36,000 eligible workers voting overall.
+In comparison, only 4,374 workers participated in the previous ratification vote in 2018, with 59% voting yes.
+The 2022 strike ended with the ratification of these contracts.